TomoTom0/RepliCollector/README.md

 ## Overview

-This chrome extension is for collecting and remembering the working hours in Replicon.
+This chrome extension helps you collect the working hours in Replicon.

 ## How to Install